singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 16  }
 ```

 If you are asked to implement BFS, the key thing to remember is the use of the queue.
-The rest of the algo­
-rithm flows from this fact.
+The rest of the algorithm flows from this fact.

 *Bidirectional Search*